 Answer: Yes.
 It’s important to check the storage facility regularly to check on your canvases.
-This can help you in identifying potential danger in time and preventing irreversible damage to your efforts.
+This can help you in identifying potential dangers in time and preventing irreversible damage to your efforts.

 Answer: As mentioned, you must keep your canvases or other artworks in a cool place.
 The ideal temperature is about 70-degree Fahrenheit (suggested by experts).

 With a good preventative measure & proper stage, you can keep your canvases or other artwork lasting a lifetime.
-Hope this article will get your back.
+Hope this article will have your back.